By Tracy Achen, Divorce Coach

 3. No agreement: When a couple is unable to agree on anything, their settlement issues will need to be resolved by other methods or decided by a judge.

 If a couple truly wants an uncontested divorce and can agree on the majority of things in order to reach a fair settlement, they may not need to retain an attorney.
-Some mediation services will help their clients prepare all the necessary documents required to file everything with the court.
+Some mediation services will help their clients prepare all the necessary documents required to file for a divorce with the court.
 Even so, it's always a good idea to have a lawyer look over the proposed settlement before signing anything.

 In the absence of hostility or intimidation, using mediation in divorce can be very helpful in resolving conflicts and avoiding high legal fees.
 For more information on mediation, check out the following articles: